gribbly/Runway2/README.md

 **sudo python Flasher.py 3** #turn on all left side nodes (lights and flames)

 **sudo python Flasher.py 4** #turn on all right side nodes (lights and flames)

+Note: Flame nodes will not light unless app is connected and sending commands (see Protocol below)

 To connect to the socket server
 -------------------------------